27 Mobsters With The Weirdest Mob Nicknames

 Peter “Horseface” Licavoli

-Pete Licavoli was an underboss and Prohibition hitman for the Detroit syndicate, and a good one at that!
-His most famous hit was on Henry Tupancy in 1930, when tensions were running high between members of the mob headed up by Chester LaMare, the Rivergang which Licavoli controlled, and Angelo Meli’s mob.
+Pete Licavoli was an underboss and Prohibition hitman for the Detroit syndicate.
+His most famous hit was on Henry Tupancy in 1930, during tensions between the mob headed by Chester LaMare, the Rivergang which Licavoli controlled, and Angelo Meli’s crew.
+Licavoli was sent to Michigan State Prison for the Tupancy murder and died aged 53 from a heart attack in April 1953, having served 23 years of a life term.
+His nickname is shrouded in mystery — though the clue may lie in the nickname itself.

 Philip “Rusty” Rastelli